neumino/neumino.github.io/movies.md

-### Captive State
+### Five Feet Apart
-*Released on 2019-03-15, vote average 5.1*
+*Released on 2019-03-15, vote average 8.8*

-Nearly a decade after occupation by an extraterrestrial force, the lives of a Chicago neighborhood on both sides of the conflict are explored.
+Seventeen-year-old Stella spends most of her time in the hospital as a cystic fibrosis patient.
+Her life is full of routines, boundaries and self-control -- all of which get put to the test when she meets Will, an impossibly charming teen who has the same illness.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/uwZEdpe3N9g?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/5cJ7MT1RTqs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>